 The U.S. Attorney's Office is not authorized to provide legal assistance to private citizens or to represent them.

-In 1990, the Americans with Disabilities Act (ADA) was enacted to even the playing field for this fastest-growing segment of our society.
+In 1990, the Americans with Disabilities Act (ADA) was enacted to even the playing field for this fast-growing segment of our society.
 The Department of Justice is tasked with enforcing those portions of the ADA related to accessibility of facilities and programs.

 The Fair Housing Act, 42 U.S.C. § 3601 et seq., prohibits discrimination by landlords, real estate companies, banks or other lending institutions and homeowners insurance companies based on race, color, religion, sex, national origin, familial status, or disability.
 If you believe that you have been a victim of an illegal housing practice, you may file a complaint with the Department of Housing and Urban Development (HUD) or file a lawsuit in federal or state court.
 The Department of Justice brings suits on behalf of individuals based on referrals from HUD.

 Applicants for Social Security benefits are entitled to seek review in federal district court following a denial of benefits by the Social Security Administration.
 These cases involve a review of the administrative record compiled by the Social Security Administration and are resolved through cross-motions for summary judgment without trial.
-Recent efforts by the Social Security Administration to clear out a huge backlog of petitions for review have caused a substantial increase in the number of district court actions filed by disappointed applicants.

 The U.S. Attorney’s Office is not authorized to provide legal assistance to private citizens or to represent them.
-However, if you believe that you have been a victim of employment discrimination, you should contact the Equal Employment Opportunity Commission (EEOC) to find out whether you may file a charge.
-The EEOC as the federal agency responsible for investigating individual charges of discrimination under Title VII and is the federal agency responsible for litigating charges filed against private employers.
+However, if you believe that you have been a victim of employment discrimination, you should contact the Equal Employment Opportunity Commission (EEOC) to find out whether you may file a claim.
+The EEOC as the federal agency responsible for investigating individual claims of discrimination under Title VII and is the federal agency responsible for litigating such claims filed against private employers.
 Employees or applicants who believe that they have been discriminated against by a federal agency must file a complaint with the equal opportunity office of that federal agency.

 The Civil Division typically gets involved in immigration cases when aliens file habeas corpus petitions in federal district court.
 Aliens file habeas petitions in which they seek to review orders of exclusion, challenge the legality of detention by the Immigration and Naturalization Service (INS), challenge the denial of parole by the INS in exclusion proceedings, or seek judicial review of an INS action, such as the denial of a request for stay of deportation.